dullroar/ten-steps-to-linux-survival/README.md

 [    4.329037] IPv6: ADDRCONF(NETDEV_UP): eth0: link is not ready
 ```

-You can also use `tail` to *follow* an open file and continuously display any new output at the end, which is useful for monitoring log files in real time:
+You can also use `tail` to with the `-f` parameter to *follow* an open file and continuously display any new output at the end, which is useful for monitoring log files in real time:

 ``` bash
 /var/log $ tail -f syslog